xcape-io/RelayProp/README.md

 <img align="middle" src="https://github.com/xcape-io/RelayProp/blob/master/MegaRelayProp/warning.png" alt="Warning" /> Early development stage.
 A lot of changes to come yet...

 #### TODO
-* Rename Control to Panel and Settings to Wiring
-* More checking on startup (borker/topics) to create prop.ini
-* Merge PyRelaySettings and PyRelayControl in one app PyRelay
 * Add MPC23017 support
 * Add Mega without bridge support
-* Make Pi to Mega and reverse easier for user

 <hr>